 8. Both Vitamin C and Glutathione have a nutrient-sparing effect within the body which helps the body recycle and regenerate other essential vitamins and nutrients.

-9. Damaged cells an overload of toxins within the body contributes towards unhealthy skin.
+9. Damaged cells and an overload of toxins within the body contribute towards unhealthy skin.

 10. Both Glutathione and Vitamin work to combat oxidative damage within the body.